Andrettin/Wyrmsun/readme.txt

 - Units can earn experience, being able to upgrade to new unit types or acquire new abilities upon level-up
 - Persistent heroes, who carry over their level, abilities and items throughout scenarios
 - Possibility to create your own custom persistent heroes
-- Normal, magic-enchanted and unique items drop from your enemies
+- Normal, magic-enchanted and unique items drop from enemies
 - Cave, Conifer Forest, Dungeon, Fairlimbed Forest and Swamp tilesets
 - Dozens of maps of real and fictional locations to choose from, as well as random maps
 - Living environment, with fauna reproduction and predation